ASAP-CRN/harmonized-wf-dev/README.md

 ### Raw data (intermediate files and final outputs for all runs of the workflow)

-The raw data bucket will contain all artifacts generated as part of workflow execution.
-Following successful workflow execution, some artifacts will also be copied into the staging bucket as final outputs.
+The raw data bucket will contain *some* artifacts generated as part of workflow execution.
+Following successful workflow execution, the artifacts will also be copied into the staging bucket as final outputs.

+In the workflow, task outputs are either specified as `String` (final outputs, which will be copied in order to live in raw data buckets and staging buckets) or `File` (intermediate outputs that are periodically cleaned up, which will live in the cromwell-output bucket).
+This was implemented to reduce storage costs.
+Preprocess final outputs are defined in the workflow at [main.wdl](workflows/main.wdl#L59-L73) and [cohort_analysis.wdl](workflows/cohort_analysis/cohort_analysis.wdl#L118), and cohort analysis final outputs are defined at [cohort_analysis.wdl](workflows/cohort_analysis/cohort_analysis.wdl#L122-L136).

 ```bash
 asap-raw-data-{cohort,team-xxyy}